Header image courtesy of Stripped Pixel (via Shutterstock)

 Sports, whether indoors or outdoors, are always a good idea to keep your body healthy and your mind mentally sane, whether you are swimming in the sea or hiking with the bees.
 And as enjoyable as they can be, sports such as basketball, football, rugby, or tennis can quickly become boring and routine to the average adrenaline junkie.

 It’s a bird, it’s a plane... it’s a paraglider!
-You may have already spotted these adrenaline junkies drifting through the skies while hiking Dragon’s Back or taking a stroll through Sai Kung Town.
-Although this sport has been around in Hong Kong for many years, paragliding still considered a niche activity with a small following amongst people who are looking for a thrill-seeking adventure.
+You may have already spotted these adrenaline junkies drifting through the skies while hiking Dragon’s Back.
+Although this sport has been around in Hong Kong for many years, paragliding is still considered a niche activity with a small following amongst people who are seeking a thrilling adventure.

-To get started, X-Fly Hong Kong is a paragliding company based in Sai Kung that offers a one-day taster course in tandem paragliding.
-If you want to take your assisted flying to the next level, there are also other places in Hong Kong to get qualified as a paragliding pilot.
-Check out Ascendia Sports and the Hong Kong Paragliding Federation as they offer training courses and pilot lessons.
+Hong Kong Hike ‘N’ Fly offers tandem paragliding adventures in Sai Kung for a taster course to this exciting sport.
+If you want to take your assisted flying to the next level, there are also other places in Hong Kong to get qualified as a paragliding pilot—check out Ascendia Paragliding for training courses and pilot lessons.

-Aside from being the ultimate team sport and a great way to get a full-body workout in, dragon boating also allows you to connect with deeper traditions, as its roots are steeped in Chinese culture.
-As there are many dragon boat teams and clubs in Hong Kong, each with different requirements and memberships, the VRC dragon boat team is a good place to start and allow for your interest in dragon boating to develop.
+Aside from being the ultimate team sport and a great way to get a full-body workout in, dragon boating also allows you to connect with deeper traditions, as its roots are steeped in Chinese festival culture.
+As there are many dragon boat teams and clubs, each with different requirements and memberships, the Buzz Dragonboating Society, Stormy Dragons Paddling Club, and Victoria Recreation Club are good places to start.

-Bouldering is becoming increasingly popular throughout the world—even celebrities like Zac Efron, Jared Leto, Jason Momoa, and Brie Larson have had their go at the wall!
-Slated to make its debut in the 2021 Tokyo Olympics, bouldering not only engages your physical self but also your mental state, but it also boosts your concentration and problem-solving skills.
+Bouldering is becoming more and more popular throughout the world—even celebrities like Zac Efron, Jared Leto, Jason Momoa, and Brie Larson have had their go at the wall.
+Making its debut in the 2020 Tokyo Olympics, bouldering not only engages your physical self and also your mental state, but also boosts your concentration and problem-solving skills.

-For the budget-conscious adrenaline junkie, it is also a very minimal sport, as all you need are some proper climbing shoes, a bouldering wall, and yourself.
-Thankfully, there is a good number of gyms around Hong Kong to kickstart your bouldering career; check out our suggestions here.
-And although you start off indoors as a novice boulderer, those who are experienced will soon want to leave the handholds behind and head outdoors to clamber over real rocks and ridges.
+For the budget-conscious adrenaline junkie, it is also a very minimal sport—all you need are some proper climbing shoes, a bouldering wall, and yourself.
+A good number of gyms around Hong Kong can help kickstart your bouldering hobby; check them out here.
+Although you start off indoors as a novice boulderer, those who are experienced will soon want to leave the handholds behind and head outdoors to clamber over rocks and ridges.

-You may have not heard much about zip-lining in Hong Kong due to the fact that, well, we do live in a city, but there are actually surprising places where you can zoom from tree to tree here like a flying squirrel.
-In fact, Hong Kong’s hilly landscapes and geographic make-up—its hills, creeks, and cliffs—offer many ideal locations for zip-lining.
-Hong Kong Rock Climbing Adventures offers zip-lining tours and guides for around $480 per person.
+You may have not heard much about zip-lining in Hong Kong due to the fact that, well, we do live in a city, but there are actually some places here where you can zoom from tree to tree like a flying squirrel.
+In fact, Hong Kong’s hilly landscape and geographic make-up—its hills, creeks, and cliffs—offer ideal locations for zip-lining.
+Hong Kong Rock Climbing Adventures and Explorer Hong Kong both offer zip-lining experiences.

-If you are interested in breaking out your best Nathan Drake impression and traversing a canyon or gorge by combining hiking, climbing, or swimming à la Uncharted, then you should definitely consider canyoning.
-Thanks to mother nature and geographic luck, Hong Kong boasts many waterfalls and rock pools to scale and explore.
-However, canyoning can be quite dangerous and risky, so it’s best to have an expert guide and instructor on hand.
-Hong Kong Rock Climbing Adventures offers exciting and guided canyoning adventures at $680 per person.
+If you are interested in breaking out your best Nathan Drake impression and traversing a canyon or gorge by combining hiking, climbing, and swimming à la Uncharted, then you should consider canyoning.
+Mother nature and geographic luck have blessed Hong Kong with many waterfalls and rock pools to scale and explore.
+Canyoning can be quite dangerous, so it’s best to have an expert guide and instructor on hand.
+Hong Kong Rock Climbing Adventures offers exciting canyoning adventures, as does Explorer Hong Kong.

-Calling all Potterheads who want to play an enchanting round of Quidditch!
+Calling all Potterheads!
 Yep, you heard right—there is Quidditch in Hong Kong.
-Based on the sport outlined in JK Rowling’s spellbinding Harry Potter series, Quidditch is a full-contact game that comprises of two competing teams who run with broomsticks in-between their legs and score for points by throwing a ball—the Quaffle—through hoops on either end of a large grassy pitch.
-To find out more of this little-known sport and learn more about how to get involved by checking out the Hong Kong Quidditch Associations to get involved.
+Based on the sport outlined in JK Rowling’s spellbinding Harry Potter series, Quidditch is a full-contact game that comprises two competing teams.
+Players run across the field with broomsticks between their legs and score points by throwing a ball—the Quaffle—through hoops on either end of a large grassy pitch.
+Find out more about this little-known sport and learn more about how to get involved by checking out the Hong Kong Quidditch Association.

 As Hong Kong is surrounded on almost all sides by water, it truly is the best place to start your scuba diving adventure.
 In fact, the best time to go scuba diving in Hong Kong is between September and October when the winds change, and divers get to enjoy their swim without any algae and rubbish floating around.

-Surprisingly, there is plenty of biodiversity in the waters of Hong Kong so if you’re interested in starting or continuing your scuba diving hobby, there are plenty of schools and dive centres to cater towards your needs.
-Splash Hong Kong is one of many dive companies that provide various services and lessons.
-Another one worth checking out is Diving Adventure LTD, which is located in Causeway Bay.
+Surprisingly, there is plenty of biodiversity in the waters of Hong Kong so if you are interested in starting or continuing your scuba diving hobby locally, there are plenty of schools and dive centres that cater to your needs.
+Splash Hong Kong is one of many dive companies that provide scuba diving lessons and various other diving services.
+Another one worth checking out is Diving Adventure, which is located in Causeway Bay.

 Finally, if you are looking for the ultimate alternative sport, you may want to consider underwater hockey.
 Imagine hockey—and now imagine hockey underwater.
 Whether you are bored out of your wits or you have already had a go at all of the other alternative sports on this exhaustive list, underwater hockey is definitely out of most people’s comfort zones.

 One difficult aspect of this gruelling sport is that it requires disciplined breathwork, as the game is played underwater for the entire duration of the match!
-If you’re interested, The Hong Kong Underwater Hockey Association is now looking for fresh recruits to grow this peculiar sport in Hong Kong.
+If you’re interested, the Hong Kong Underwater Hockey Association is now looking for fresh recruits to grow this peculiar sport in Hong Kong.
 Matches are played with six players on each team.